The SQL

 For SELECT statements, the number of rows returned appears for the

-parses.
-"Hard" parses are real parses so we want to minimize those.
+soft parses.
+"Hard" parses are real parses so we want to minimize

-"Soft" parses occur when we are simply looking for that statement and
+those.
+"Soft" parses occur when we are simply looking for that

 "Misses in library cache during parse: n"